The Equal Distance Team: Fighting for Gender Equality in Collegiate Racing

 For years, NCAA women’s races have been significantly shorter than men’s—often half the distance—reinforcing outdated notions about what female athletes can handle and creating unequal racing experiences.
 Molly believes sport should empower women and girls, not limit them.

-In spring 2022, they achieved a breakthrough: the International Ski Federation (FIS) voted to equalize World Cup race distances.
-This change cascaded down to U.S. Nationals, Junior Worlds, and eventually the Olympics, World Championships, and NCAA Championships—all adopting equal distances by 2023.
+In spring 2022, the International Ski Federation (FIS) cross country committee voted YES to equalize World Cup race distances.
+This change cascaded down to U.S. Nationals, Junior Worlds, and eventually the World Cup Championships and NCAA Championships—all adopting equal distances by 2023.
 A huge win.

 In fall 2021, Molly turned her attention to NCAA Cross Country running.
-She started a petition and submitted a proposal to the Division I, II, and III Cross Country Committees in June 2022, advocating for an 8K distance for all athletes, regardless of gender.
+She started a petition and submitted a proposal to the NCAA Division I, II, and III Cross Country Committees in June 2022, advocating for an 8K distance for all athletes, regardless of gender.
+The initial proposal is HERE.

 Despite the CWA’s push, the Cross Country Committees refused to survey athletes or consult the medical board, once again rejecting the proposal in fall 2023.
 It was a frustrating and disheartening setback.